RaheesAhmed/Giggle/whats_has_been_done_so_far.md

 ## Overview

-This document tracks the changes made to implement the Giggle theme (Fiverr-inspired) with a light-only color scheme.
+This document tracks the changes made to implement the original Giggle theme with a unique, modern color scheme.

 ## Files Modified

 ### 1. `app/globals.css`

 - Removed dark theme section
-- Implemented Fiverr-inspired color palette with green primary color (#1dbf73)
+- Implemented original color palette with purple primary color (#6c63ff) and coral accent (#ff6b6b)
 - Set up CSS variables for the light theme
 - Configured border radius and other design tokens
+- Created a distinctive visual identity different from other platforms

 ### 2. `app/layout.tsx`